 Moral status and the types of abilities or attributes that underpin it have been the focus of whole libraries of philosophical discussion.
 Candidates include species membership, sentience, higher cognitive functioning, and personhood.
 It is worth noting that pigs have greater cognitive ability than they had been credited with previously.
 Human-pig chimeras have the potential for much higher cognitive ability even than this, so, in the absence of conclusive evidence, the default position should be that we assign them high moral status until further research has confirmed or disproved this.

 Any human-pig chimera should, then, be assessed against the criteria of personhood.
 This is by no means straightforward.
 Just to give one example, if synthetic biology creates a network of neurons in vitro, this would raise the question of whether it could become conscious, how we would know if it did, and then the further question of how it should be treated.
 In the absence of conclusive research on these questions, any such chimera should be accorded the highest moral status consistent with its likely nature.
 If there is a chance a new lifeform could experience pain or might not be able to interact socially, and we don’t know, it should be treated as if it does experience pain and will have problems of social adaptation.
 Likewise, if it could plausibly have higher cognitive functions, it should be treated as if it would have them.
-In considering the new life forms we create, we should err on the side of sympathy and generosity.Make a donation
+In considering the new life forms we create, we should err on the side of sympathy and generosity.Support Aeon: make a one-off donation